mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

     render() {
         return (
             <div>
-                {'The user\'s first name is ' + this.props.user.first_name}
+                {'First name: ' + this.props.user.first_name}
                 <a
                     href='#'
                     onClick={this.updateFirstName}
                 >
-                    Click me to update the user's first name!
+                    Click me to update the first name!
                 </a>
             </div>
         );